Skip to main content

 • Google API Services

-• Open source healthcare system with custom authentication that cannot be modified without losing government accreditation
+• Open-source healthcare system with custom authentication that cannot be modified without losing government accreditation

 • An Active Directory that wishes to be available to share user information

-This guide will refer to the existing application that requires an adapter as the 'Resource Server' for simplicity.
-However, on its own, the application cannot fulfill its duties to the network.
-Only working collectively with an adapter(s) do they together represent a single Resource Server within an FPX network.
-It is therefore also correct to use the term 'Resource Server' to refer to the joint entity of the application plus its adapter(s).
+This guide uses the term 'Resource Server' to refer to the existing application that requires an adapter, but on its own, the application cannot fulfill its duties to the network.
+Only when working collectively with an adapter(s) do they represent a single Resource Server within an FPX network.
+It is, therefore, correct to use the term 'Resource Server' to refer to the joint entity of the application plus its adapter(s).

 Primary Role of the Resource Server

-Grant control over user Data/API to a Wallet
+Grant Control over User Data/API to a Wallet

+Resource Servers have Resources, Resource Owners, and Requesting Parties.
+Resources refer to data/APIs that they want to protect, Resource Owners own the resources, and Requesting Parties have the Resource Server or Resource Owner's permission to grant access to resources.
 The Wallet acts on behalf of the Requesting Party within an FPX network.
-Resource Servers need to provide the Wallet with a representation of the current requesting party, which can be used to grant access to resources that they have rights to.
-This representation is commonly referred to as an ROT (Resource Owner Token).
+Resource Servers need to provide the Wallet with a representation of the current requesting party that can be used to grant access to resources that they have rights to.
+This representation is commonly referred to as a Resource Owner Token (ROT).

 Other Responsibilities